• Skip to primary navigation

 Fry the pakoras

-• Add the yogurt mixture you prepared earlier and increase the heat to high.
-Cook until the mixture comes to a boil.
+• Reduce the heat and add the buttermilk mixture you prepared earlier cook until the mixture comes to a boil (about 20 minutes).
 Stir continuously in a circular motion with a wooden spoon.

-• Lower the heat and cook, uncovered, for 30 minutes.
+• Add the water and salt and mix well.
+Cook uncovered on low heat for 40 minutes.
 Stir frequently to make sure the mixture doesn't stick to the bottom.
 When the liquid thickens and becomes a smooth sauce, the kadhi is cooked.

 • Add the pakoras or fritters to the kadhi and cook for a couple of minutes on low heat so that the fritters absorb some of the sauce.
 Pour the kadhi in a deep serving dish.